nkmulle-png/rq-test/SPEC.md

 ## Open Questions

-- None blocking — assumption 5 (no auth) is a judgment call based on the `/health` precedent; flag if `/test-a` should actually require auth.
+- None blocking — assumption 5 (no auth) is a judgment call based on the `/health` precedent; flag if `/test-a` should actually require auth. and